How to Approach Seed Investors

 What to Expect when Approaching Angel Seed Investors

 To start with, remember that each investor is different.
 Their given hunger for risk, their net worth, their previous experiences and even the amount of money they are willing to risk, these factors all determine that which makes each investor unique.
-Consequently, there is some basic information that you need to collect prior to approaching any specific seed investor.
+Consequently, there is some basic information that you need to collect prior to approaching any specific html"}]' tabindex='0' role='link'>seed investor.
 This kind of information is essential for you to be able to answer his questions and concerns, as well as to understand his preferences.

 When analyzing a potential investment opportunity, an investor might juxtapose the importance of the venture idea with the quality of the team of people behind it.
 Some investors, in fact, will place more importance on the team rather than the idea itself.
 Hence they would rather invest in the ability of the team to deliver the goods rather than assume that the idea, if good enough, will be successful no matter what team is assembled.